 Mount Elbrus attracts many climbers due to its easy accessibility and gentle slopes.
 If climbing the one of the Seven Summits is on your bucket list, Mount Elbrus may just be the perfect option.

-The Caucasus Mountains is an area not yet discovered by tourism.
+The Caucasus Mountains are an area not yet discovered by tourism.
 Explore the ancient villages dotted throughout the isolated mountain range.

 Svaneti is a historical region sitting in the southern Greater Caucasus.
-It is a land of charm and tranquillity and is home to Ushguli, one of Europe’s highest inhabited villages.
+It is a land of charm and tranquility and is home to Ushguli, one of Europe’s highest inhabited villages.

-The medieval villages of Upper Svaneti are interspersed with koshki, which are defensive stone structures built from the 9th century onwards.
+The medieval villages of Upper Svaneti are interspersed with koshki, which are defensive stone structures built from the 9th century onward.